Tutkimusosastossa kokonaan tai osittain toimivat tutkimusryhmät aakkosjärjestyksessä.

 The canine genetic research is done at the University of Helsinki and at Folkhälsan Research Center.

 The aim of our research is to identify genetic abnormalities leading to different hereditary diseases, as well as other breed-specific traits, to develop genetic tests for purposes of breeding, and to use the gained knowledge in the study of human diseases.
 A new genetic discovery opens up possibilities for the better understanding of disease mechanisms and helps us to improve diagnostic methods, treatments and drug development.

-Development is regulated by various interactive processes in the immature body.
+Development is regulated by various interactive processes in the immature body, including interactions with the maternal microbiota.
 Our research focuses on development of two important body systems:

 the intestinal immune system and the musculoskeletal system.

 The newly established Emerging Infections Research group at University of Helsinki is led by Associate Professor Tarja Sironen.
 Our research focuses on emerging infectious diseases in human and animals.
 The aim of our research group is to accelerate biomedical research on emerging infections and build preparedness for emerging infectious diseases in the future.